MatthijsKamstra/haxejs/02dom/about.md

 ## Why is this important?

-If you want to minipulate a html page you need to wait untill the DOM is loaded completely, before you can change things.
+If you want to manipulate a html page you need to wait until the DOM is completely loaded , before you can change things.
 Otherwise there is a chance that you will change something that isn't loaded yet.